vinckr/site/README.md

 ## Commit messages

-Note: the git history prior to [6d2454f](https://github.com/vinckr/vinckr.com/commit/6d2454f827bbffddc43dc0a6814de5064cbdcedd) is a mess so feel free to ignore that!
+Note: the git history prior to [6d2454f](https://github.com/vinckr/vinckr.com/commit/6d2454f827bbffddc43dc0a6814de5064cbdcedd) is a mess so feel free to ignore that (actually it's not really perfect after as well but alas).
 I'm striving to keep the history clean using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) going forward, but since I am the only one contributing to this I am not always motivated to so.

 `fix`: patches a bug